S.C. waiting on confirmation of 2 cases of coronavirus

 Two cases of the novel coronavirus in South Carolina have yet to be confirmed.

-The governor and officials did not announce any results of the further testing at a Saturday morning press conference.
+The governor and officials did not announce any results of the further testing at the Saturday morning press conference.

-The unconfirmed cases invovle a woman in her 30s in Charleston and a woman in her 80s in Kershaw County, Dr. Linda Bell, DHEC state epidemiologist, said Saturday.
+The unconfirmed cases involve a woman in her 30s in Charleston and a woman in her 80s in Kershaw County, DHEC State Epidemiologist Dr. Linda Bell said.

 Bell said the woman in Kershaw had no reported contact with the virus.
 She was hospitalized initially in Kershaw but has been moved to another location in the Midlands for an "appropriate level of care."